Lifting body: History

-The lifting body was conceived as long ago as 1917, when something like a Delta Wing Plan Form with a thick included fuselage was described in a patent by Roy Scroggs.
+The lifting body had been imagined by 1917, in which year an aircraft with something like a delta wing plan form with a thick included fuselage was described in a patent by Roy Scroggs.
 However at low airspeeds the lifting body is inefficient and did not enter mainstream airplane design.

-Aerospace-related lifting body research arose from the idea of spacecraft re-entering the Earth's atmosphere and landing much like a regular aircraft.
-Following atmospheric re-entry, the traditional capsule-like spacecraft from the Mercury, Gemini, and Apollo series had very little control over where they landed.
+Aerospace-related lifting body research arose from the idea of spacecraft re-entering the Earth's atmosphere and landing much like a regular airplane.
+Following atmospheric re-entry, the capsule spacecraft from the Mercury, Gemini, and Apollo series had very little control over where they landed.
 A steerable spacecraft with wings could significantly extend its landing envelope.
 However, the vehicle's wings would have to be designed to withstand the dynamic and thermal stresses of both re-entry and hypersonic flight.
-A proposed solution eliminated wings altogether: design the fuselage body itself to produce lift.
+One proposal eliminated wings altogether: design the fuselage body to produce lift by itself.

 NASA's refinements of the lifting body concept began in 1962 with R. Dale Reed of NASA's Armstrong Flight Research Center.
 The first full-size model to come out of Reed's program was the NASA M2-F1, an unpowered craft made of wood.
 Initial tests were performed by towing the M2-F1 along a dry lakebed at Edwards Air Force Base California, behind a modified Pontiac Catalina.
 Later the craft was towed behind a C-47 and released.
 Since the M2-F1 was a glider, a small rocket motor was added in order to extend the landing envelope.
 The M2-F1 was soon nicknamed the "Flying Bathtub".

 In 1963, NASA began programs with heavier rocket-powered lifting-body vehicles to be air launched from under the starboard wing of a NB-52B, a derivative of the B-52 jet bomber.
 The first flights started in 1966.
 Of the Dryden lifting bodies, all but the unpowered NASA M2-F1 used an XLR11 rocket engine as was used on the Bell X-1.
 A follow-on design designated the Northrop HL-10 was developed at NASA Langley Research Center.

 Air flow separation caused the crash of the Northrop M2-F2 lifting body.

 The HL-10 attempted to solve part of this problem by angling the port and starboard vertical stabilizers outward and enlarging the center one.

 Starting 1965 the Russian lifting-body Mikoyan-Gurevich MiG-105 or EPOS (Russian acronym for Experimental Passenger Orbital Aircraft) was developed and several test flights made.
 Work ended in 1978 when the efforts shifted to the Buran program, while work on another small-scale spacecraft partly continued in the Bor program.

 The IXV is a European Space Agency lifting body experimental re-entry vehicle intended to validate European reusable launchers which could be evaluated in the frame of the FLPP program.
 The IXV made its first flight in February 2015, launched by a Vega rocket.

 Orbital Sciences proposed a commercial lifting-body spaceplane in 2010.
 The Prometheus is more fully described below.